-A sip of Caramel Apple Bourbon is like a sip of everything autumn!
-Bring a flask to the bonfire and soak up the best of the season.
+A sip of this delicious Caramel Apple Bourbon cocktail is like a sip of everything autumn!
+Bring a glass to the bonfire and soak up the best of the season.

 Just looking at that picture gives me a warm fuzzy feeling.

-I adore bourbon.
+I adore bourbon whiskey.
 I also adore caramel apples.
 This is basically a match made in heaven.

 Also, did I mention that it’s really easy?